 Equipped with a solid grounding in both the medical and social sciences, occupational therapists work with people of all ages across the entire lifespan, from newborn infants to elders in hospice care.
 Occupational therapists provide interventions in varied settings, including schools, hospitals, homeless shelters, nursing facilities, community clinics, private practices, corporations, executive health centers and wellness resorts.
-With the growing number of returning military servicemembers, the emerging autism epidemic, and an aging baby boomer population, demand for occupational therapists will continue to be strong, now and into the foreseeable future.
+With the growing number of returning military servicemembers, the autism epidemic and an aging American population, demand for occupational therapists will continue to be strong, now and into the foreseeable future.
 As a prospective occupational therapist, you will find a focus that fits your passion, from ergonomics, to rehabilitation, to wellness.

 As an occupational therapist, you might: